 It is clear from the definition that tangentially conditioned algebras $\cA(M)$, are those which at a local level ``look like'' the algebra $\cA(\mathbb{M})$.
+Thus for this class of algebras, the conclusions of the preceding section are at a local level immediately applicable.
 The important fact to note, is that the CCR-algebras considered earlier in Theorem \ref{localnet} provide concrete examples of tangentially conditioned algebras!
 Theorem \ref{ccr} also provides concrete examples of tangentially conditioned algebras, on condition that the Klein-Gordon equation is locally solvable, i.e. there is an atlas such that for each chart $(\cO_p, \iota_p)$ there is a (local) fundamental solutions $E_{\cO_p}$.
 In other words, $\cO_p$ considered as a manifold should enjoy all manifold properties assumed in Theorem \ref{ccr}.